microsoft/PowerApps-TestEngine/samples/playwrightaction/README.md

 # Overview

-Tests ability to interact with page using Playwright IPage and "no cliffs" extensibility model of a C# script file
+Tests ability to interact with page using Playwright locators by waiting for button to be visible on page

 ## Usage